NightHaze: Nighttime Image Dehazing via Self-Prior Learning

 \subsection{Implementation Details}

 Our NightHaze includes two parts: self-prior learning and self-refinement.
 We adopt the MAE network \cite{he2022masked} as our backbone.
 In our self-prior learning, the size of input images is 224 $\times$ 224.
 During the training stage, we use Adam as our optimizer and set the initial learning rate to 1.5e-4.
 The total training steps and the training batch size are set to 20,000 and 128, respectively.
-Our self-prior learning mainly consists of three parts: the light map, the blending weight map, and noise. \paragraph{\textbf{Light Map}} At each training step, we randomly select an atmospheric light map for every clear image.
-Subsequently, we select various regions and amplify their brightness using Gaussian kernels.
+Our self-prior learning consists of three parts: the light map, the blending weight map, and noise.

+{\textbf{Light Map}} At each training step, we randomly select an atmospheric light map for every clear image.
+Then, we select various regions and amplify their brightness using Gaussian kernels.
 The number of selected regions is between 2 and 10, and the size of Gaussian kernels ranges from 15 to 80.

-\paragraph{\textbf{Blending Weight Map}} For a clear image, we initially select a blending weight $t$ from a uniform distribution ($T_{\rm low}$, $T_{\rm high}$) and expand it into a map.
+{\textbf{Blending Weight Map}} We initially select a blending weight $t$ from a uniform distribution ($T_{\rm low}$, $T_{\rm high}$) and expand it into a map.
 Then, we randomly adjust the blending weights of several regions. $T_{\rm low}$ and $T_{\rm high}$ are set to 0.001 and 0.1, respectively.
 We set the number of the selected regions to 8.
 The size of each region is 64 $\times$ 64 and the range of the changed value is a uniform distribution (0, 0.04).